 - Discover methods for amplifying the voice of marginalized populations.

-- Learn how to apply storytelling techniques within families, friendships, and other informal gatherings.
+- Learn how to apply storytelling techniques within personal, professional, and community settings.

 What is The Hearth?